Superexponential growth of epidemics in networks with cliques

-In order to investigate the role of cliques in the emergence of this super-exponential growth, we will now explore the time evolution of the effective reproduction number $R_t$ in the $\langle k_c \rangle$-$f$ parameter space, where $\langle k_c\rangle$ is the average clique size of an "ER$_{\lambda}$-ER$_3$" network.
-Specifically, for each point in this parameter space (where $R_0>1$), we numerically integrate our time evolution equations for ten time steps and analyze the behavior of $R_t$ from $t=3$ to $t=10$~\cite{foot02}.
+To investigate the role of cliques in the emergence of this super-exponential growth, we will now explore the time evolution of the effective reproduction number $R_t$ in the $\langle k_c \rangle$-$f$ parameter space, where $\langle k_c\rangle$ is the average clique size of an "ER$_{\lambda}$-ER$_3$" network.
+Specifically, for each point in this parameter space (where $R_0>1$), we numerically integrate our time evolution equations for 10 time steps and analyze the behavior of $R_t$ from $t=3$ to $t=10$~\footnote{In our implementation, we integrate the equations from time $t = 3$ to $t = 10$ while ensuring that $I_{\text{new}}$ continues to increase.
+If $I_{\text{new}}$ ceases to grow during this period, we halt the integration.}.
 If $R_t$ monotonically decreases during this period, we will say that $I_{new}(t)$ exhibits the standard exponential growth.
 On the other hand, if $I_{new}(t)$ does not decrease monotonically, this is an indication that the epidemic growth is faster than exponential.
 Our results shown in Fig.~\ref{fig.super}d reveal that this accelerated behavior becomes more apparent near the critical curve where $R_0=1$, and consequently, this suggests that the emergence of accelerated transmission dynamics could serve as an indication that the system is close to the transition point.
 On the other hand, from the figure we observe that the phenomenon of faster-than-exponential growth seems to be absent in networks with smaller clique sizes ($\langle k_c\rangle$).